nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 2b.
 Wrong format in input.
-    * 2b1.MediContact shows an error message specifying the incorrect format.
+    * 2b1.
+MediContact shows an error message specifying the incorrect format.

       Use case ends.